blueprint99/BCamp/Assignments/1st Assignment/Revolut_Case_Study_KM.md

 ## Landscape:

 <!--* What domain of the financial industry is the company in?-->
-* Revolut is a fintech company in the Banking Industry
+* Revolut is a fintech company in the banking industry
 <!--* What have been the major trends and innovations of this domain over the last 5-10 years?-->
 * Some of the major trends and innovations of this domain over the last 5-10 years have been:
     * Cryptocurrency Exchange